badassops/ldap-tool-go/README.md

 (*bash*) or module (*Python*), so I decided to write it in Go

 ### Capabilities
-The script is meant to be able to manage OpenLDAP user such:
+The script to be able manage OpenLDAP users and groups:
-- add user and group
-- modify user and group
-- delete user and group
-- search user and group
+- add, modify, search and delete an user or a group

 ## Usage
 ```